canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/upgrade-new-starter-pack.rst

     git clone https://github.com/canonical/sphinx-docs-starter-pack.git

-Confirm that the starter pack's documentation and your own build with no errors.
+Confirm that both the starter pack's documentation and your project build with no errors.

 .. important::
-   Verify that your documentation still builds correctly after each key step.
+   Verify that your project still builds correctly after each key step.
 This makes it easier to identify causes of build errors.

 Update the `Makefile`, `conf.py`, and `.readthedocs.yaml` files
 ----------------------------------------------------------------
-A starter pack upgrade usually includes some changes to these files.
-You'll need to merge the changes you want to keep to the new ones from the starter pack.
-The recommended approach is to copy the customizations in your existing files to the starter pack files and then replace the existing files with the starter pack's.
+New starter pack versions often change the default configuration files.
+You'll need to merge your project files with the config files from the new starter pack.
+The recommended approach is to copy the customizations in your project to the starter pack's config files and then replace your project's config files with the starter pack's.

 The changes to be made vary between projects and upgrades.
 Therefore, this guide cannot be overly prescriptive.